Jacorb90/Prestige-Tree/docs/layer-features.md

 - exponent: Used as described above.

 - base: **sometimes required**, required for "static" layers, used as described above.
+If absent, defaults to 2.
+        Must be greater than 1.

 - roundUpCost: **optional**, a bool, which is true if the resource cost needs to be rounded up.
             (use if the base resource is a "static" currency.)